 Evgeny Bik and Gayle Gallagher (GG), co-founders of Day One Careers, wrote this article.
-GG spent five years at Amazon as a senior leader in Prime Video and Amazon Fresh in the UK.
+GG spent five years at Amazon as a Prime Video and Amazon Fresh senior leader in the UK.
 Evgeny spent over three years at Amazon as a senior leader in Amazon Launchpad and Amazon Devices in Europe.
 In addition, GG and Evgeny were Hiring Managers and interviewers for their teams and partner organizations.
 Both GG and Evgeny are Amazon job interview experts.

 In addition, GG was a qualified Amazon Bar Raiser – an independent decision-maker with veto power over the hiring manager in the Amazon interview process.
 Before joining Amazon, GG and Evgeny had careers in multi-national Tech, FMCG, and Retail companies.

 Finally, after leaving Amazon, Evgeny spent one year at Apple as an eCommerce lead in IMMEA (Apple’s developing markets organization).

 We created Day One Careers to provide everyone with expert Amazon interview preparation resources.
 We’re incredibly proud of our free and paid resources, and we encourage you to explore our blog and YouTube channel for more expert guidance.

 A behavioral interview allows the interviewer to learn about your past behavior and understand how you might behave.
 This type of interview is based on the premise that your past behavior indicates your future behavior.

 During the interview, you must focus on the essential details of your professional situations and accomplishments.
 You must use the STAR Method to package these details into a coherent story.